FOSSEE/st-scripts/getting-started-with-functions/script.rst

     	return (a + b)/2

-Thus if we want a function to accept more arguments, we just list them separated with a comma between the parenthesis after the function name in the ``def`` line.
+Thus if we want a function to accept more arguments, we just list them separated with a comma between the parenthesis after the function's name in the ``def`` line.

 {{{ switch to next slide, docstring }}}